weskerfoot/NimPath/README.md

 See the tests for more detailed examples.

-To install, simply add `https://github.com/weskerfoot/NimPath >= 0.1.9` to your .nimble file, and make sure clang is installed, and add `switch("passL", "/usr/lib/libxml2.so")` to config.nims in your project (or pass the linker flag manually).
+To install, simply add `nimpath >= 0.1.9` to your .nimble file, and make sure clang is installed.
+If you installed libxml2 using something other than your package manager, it may require setting the linker flags in config.nims manually and/or using `LD_LIBRARY_PATH`.